MadrHacks/snakeCTF2024-writeups/osint/aAaaAaAaAaAaaAAaAAArGHH/README.md

 ## Description

 I can't stand that the bad guy has done it again.
-It's impossible, how a person with ZERO talent came out with a contract with a label? aAAAAAAAAAaaaa I have to do something, his music is poo-poo and I'm here, I'm ducking ducking here (semicit).
+It's impossible, how a person with ZERO talent came out with a contract with a label? aAAAAAAAAAaaaa I have to do something, his music is poo-poo, and I'm here, I'm ducking ducking here (semicit).
 I've never been so angry!!!!!

 Ah yes, you may wanna solve Young Wannabe First :D